dhruvasagar/vim-table-mode/README.md

 An awesome automatic table creator & formatter allowing one to create neat tables as you type.

+Change Log for v1.1
+   Added Tableize command and mapping to convert existing content into a table.

 # Installation

 There are 2 ways to do this